Directed by James A Contner

 - The Power of Friendship: Even before Buffy calls her, Willow is shown trying to decrypt the files.

 - Red Shirt Army/Unwitting Pawn: The purpose for the Initiative soldiers is revealed: to kill the imprisoned demons and also to die and serve as spare parts for the 314 Project.
 It is possible that the vampires implanted with chips were also intended to be used against demons.

-- Saying Too Much: Buffy realises what Spike has done when he mentions her fight with Willow, which he wasn't present at.
+- Saying Too Much: Buffy realizes what Spike has done when he mentions her fight with Willow, which he wasn't present at.

-- You Have Outlived Your Usefulness / You Have Failed Me: Spike succeeds in bringing Buffy to the Initiative, but she has reconciled with the Scoobies.
+- You Have Failed Me: Spike succeeds in bringing Buffy to the Initiative, but she has reconciled with the Scoobies.
 To honor their deal, Adam orders Forrest to behead Spike.